kakirastern/kakirastern/README.md

 My name is Kris Stern and I am a Researcher and Software Engineer currently based out in Hong Kong SAR, China.
 I am interested in physics, astrophysics, geophysics, and computer science as academic subjects, and would like to apply artificial intelligence / machine learning / algorithm to such studies, whether it is related to work or for my private interests.
 I am also fascinated by data visualisation, especially in the exploratory analysis performed on data cubes of many dimensions.

 In my spare time, I contribute to the ecosystems of open-source software, predominately via Astropy (on their Learn Astropy team) and SunPy (working on mostly glue-solar stuff at the moment).
+SunPy and AstroPy members.

 ## Technology and Tools